Charles0Yang/Chatbot/README.md

 # Bonnie Bot

-Bonnie Bot is a Chatbot we have created to help ...
+Bonnie Bot is a Chatbot we have created to help provide useful information about Coronavirus in a concise and interactable way

 ## How to access